MicrosoftDocs/powerapps-docs/powerapps-docs/environments-overview.md

 An environment will show up in your picker if you meet one of the following conditions:

-1. You are a member of the Environment Admin role for the environment.
+* You are a member of the Environment Admin role for the environment.
-2. You are a member of the Environment Maker role for the environment.
+* You are a member of the Environment Maker role for the environment.
-3. You are not an Environment Admin or Environment Maker of the environment, but you have been given ‘Contributor’ access to at least one app within the environment.
-For more information, see [share an app](share-app.md). > [!NOTE]
-> in this case, you will not be able to create apps in this environment.
+* You are not an Environment Admin or Environment Maker of the environment, but you have been given ‘Contributor’ access to at least one app within the environment.
+For more information, see [share an app](share-app.md).
+In this case, you will not be able to create apps in this environment.
 You will only be able to modify the existing apps that have been shared with you.

 ![](./media/environments-overview/EnvironmentPicker.png)